ponylang/ponyc/.release-notes/next-release.md

 In order to make documentation on a class, actor, primitive or struct easier to find, they are now sorted alphabetically inside their package.

+## Adapt documentation generation to only depend the mkdocs material theme

+We used to have our own mkdocs theme for ponylang documentation, it was based off of the mkdocs-material theme.
+This change puts the adaptations we need into the mkdocs.yml file itself, so we don't depend on our own theme anymore, but only on the upstream mkdocs-material.
+This eases the maintenance burden by not having to catch up with the material theme codebase.

+This is a **Breaking Change** in so far that users that want to generate documentation with ponyc now have to install the python package `mkdocs-material` instead of `mkdocs-ponylang` to generate their documentation in HTML form with mkdocs.
+The [library documentation github action](https://github.com/ponylang/library-documentation-action) will have the correct dependencies installed, so no changes should be needed when using it.

+## Fix broken documentation generation on Windows

+Generating documentation has been broken on Windows: `ponyc` was not able to write the documentation files, due to path handling issues on Windows.
+This is now fixed and documentation generation is working again on Windows.